-Ian Holloway: I didn’t evolve quick enough as Blackpool boss in the Prem
+Ian Holloway: I didn’t evolve quick enough as Blackpool boss in the PL

 With close to 25 years in the dugout, few managers have experienced the depths and development of English football quite like Ian Holloway.